 What are Red Tree Venture Capital's investment criteria?

-How can founders apply or pitch to Red Tree?
+How can I pitch to Red Tree Venture Capital?

-Founders can reach out directly through the contact information provided on Red Tree's website.
-A well-prepared pitch deck that outlines the company's vision, market opportunity, and scientific basis is essential for consideration.
+Founders can reach out through the firm's website or contact them directly.
+A well-prepared pitch deck should include details about the technology, market opportunity, team, and financial projections.

 What makes Red Tree different from other venture firms?

-What kind of post-investment involvement does Red Tree have?
+What kind of support does Red Tree provide to portfolio companies?

 All trademarks, logos and brand names are the property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.
 Use of these names, trademarks, and brands does not imply endorsement.